venantius/ultra/README.md

 Please open an issue here before submitting pull requests; I prefer to have documentation and consensus that either of our time will be well spent by working on it.

-Bug fixes are always appreciated and won't get too much pushback; new features will be held to a higher standard - this whole project is something of a massive exercise in ego, after all.
+Bug fixes and code cleanup are always appreciated and won't get too much pushback; new features will be held to a higher standard - this whole project is something of a massive exercise in ego, after all.

 Pull Requests for new color schemes welcome; please include screenshots in your submission.